 Ultimately, calm is a mirror.
 Whereas fear, anger, and callousness put the focus on you, calm puts the focus on the one who is upset.
-Fear, anger, and callousness get wrapped up in trying to rebuttal or prove the setup.
-Calm waits and is content not to answer if doing so only feeds the moment (Prov.
+Fear, anger, and callousness get wrapped up in trying to make a rebuttal or prove the setup.
+Calm waits and is content not to answer, if doing so only feeds the moment (Prov.
 26:4-5).
-Fear, anger, and callousness cause us to whither – exhausted, hopeless, and numb.
+Fear, anger, and callousness cause us to wither – exhausted, hopeless, and numb.
 Calm remains able to care when it is wise to do so.

 The question is, “How do I remain ‘calm’ when my spouse is displeased with me?”
 The key phrase is “with me.”
 With a chronically self-centered spouse, you must realize they are not primarily displeased with you.
 You are merely the most frequent context for their displeasure.
 They are trapped in themselves and you just happen to be the person who lives nearest to their cage.

 This realization should allow for a level of compassion that does not need to become a sense of responsibility.
 The lock to their self-centered cage is on the inside.
 While they rail at you for their misery, you do not have access to the latch.
 In fleeting tender moments, your spouse may have admitted as much.
 These moments are glimmers of genuine hope.